Determining cancer cells division strategy: Grow and division with intermediate states

-The model derived in the main text produce an exponential distribution of the division times~\cite{NietoAcuna2019}.
-To retrieve an Erlang-like distribution, we introduce a series of tasks/checkpoints, the cell has to go through, before starting the division.
-Each of this checkpoint has an exponential distribution of times.
+The model derived in the main text produces an exponential distribution of the division times~\cite{NietoAcuna2019}.
+To retrieve an Erlang-like distribution, we introduce a series of intermediate states, the cell has to go through, before starting the division.
+Each of these states has an exponential distribution of times.

-To do so, we can modify the population balance equation adding a second index that accounts for the checkpoint state of the cell.
-Thus one can introduce another index accounting for the intermediate task the cell is performing. $\rho_{g,q}$ now indicates the density of cells that divided $g$ times and passed the $q$-th checkpoint.
+To do so, we can modify the population balance equation by adding a second index that accounts for the states of the cell. $\rho_{g,q}$ now indicates the density of cells that divided $g$ times and passed the $q$-th state.

 The population balance equation becomes